apache/druid/docs/querying/tips-good-queries.md

 The following example query demonstrates many of the tips outlined in this topic.
 The query:

-- selects specific dimensions and metrics.
+- selects specific dimensions and metrics
 - uses approximation.
 - selects from a single table.
 - groups by low cardinality columns.